BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 van Rossum.
 Today, Python is one of the most popular languages and enjoys particular success in statistics/data science and scientific computing.
 This tutorial will serve as a brief introduction to the capabilities of Python and its syntax.
+It is recommended that you follow along with the examples, typing in and executing each code example yourself.
+This will help familiarize yourself with Python syntax and ensure you know how to run Python code before the workshop.

 Getting Started
 ---------------